Estimated reading time: 10 minutes

 7. Wah-Kaba Falls

 All these waterfalls are easily accessible during monsoon.
-And these falls looks just perfect with full water during the rainy season.
+And these falls look just perfect with full water during the rainy season.

 Some of the gorgeous waterfalls are also waiting for you in the Jayantia hills and Shillong.
-Elephant fall is located around 12 km away from Shillong city centre.
-Some prominent falls in Shillong are Bishop Falls, Spread Eagle Falls, Sweet Falls etc. But they are not gigantic like the above-mentioned falls in Cherrapunji.
+Elephant Falls is located around 12 km away from Shillong city centre.
+Some prominent falls in Shillong are Bishop Falls, Spread Eagle Falls, Sweet Falls, etc. But they are not gigantic like the above-mentioned falls in Cherrapunji.

-If you still looking for more than Krangsuri falls, Tyrshi Falls and Borhill Falls are three worth watching falls located in Jowai and Dawki.
+If you are still looking for more than Krangsuri Falls, Tyrshi Falls and Borhill Falls are three worth watching falls located in Jowai and Dawki.

-Tyrshi Falls, stunning falls located before reaching Karangsuri falls
+Tyrshi Falls, a stunning fall located before reaching Krangsuri Falls

-Borhill Falls is another giant waterfall sited close the road leading to Dawki from Mawlynnong village
+Borhill Falls is another giant waterfall situated close to the road leading to Dawki from Mawlynnong village

 Top hidden waterfalls in Meghalaya